 1979: UB40 played their first live show, sharing the bill with another local group the Au Pairs at The Hare & Hounds Pub in Birmingham, England.
 In 2011, a plaque went up outside the pub to mark the performance.

-1993: Mick Jagger released third solo studio album, Wandering Spirit.
+1993: Mick Jagger released his third solo studio album, Wandering Spirit.

-2005: Roger Daltrey was awarded the Commander of the Order of the British Empire for services to Music, the Entertainment Industry and Charity by Queen Elizabeth at Buckingham Palace.
+2005: Roger Daltrey was awarded a Commander of the Order of the British Empire for services to nusic, the entertainment industry and charity by Queen Elizabeth at Buckingham Palace.

 2014: The Beatles: The Night That Changed America aired on CBS exactly 50 years after the group first appeared on “The Ed Sullivan Show.”
 The program featured performances by Paul McCartney and Ringo Starr as well as covers of Beatles songs by Stevie Wonder, Dave Grohl, and a reunited Eurythmics.